Help Fill the Net !

 Pay manually by check, cash, or credit card.
 Or, set up secure automatic payments thru our affiliation with PushPay.
 You can arrange for a recurring charge to your credit card or a recurring deduction from your checking account.
 Using PushPay is easy; it’s the way our busy clergy make their monthly pledge payments to our church.
 To set up PushPay payments click on the link below.
 Be sure to tell us if you wish to pay weekly, monthly, quarterly, or on some other schedule.
 Please also let us know (by checking the box on your pledge card) if you wish to receive information about remembering St John’s in your will with a legacy gift.

-- Continue Saturday night worship service: Acoustic Prayers for Evening
+- Acoustic Prayers for Evening (Sat. night)

-- Continue twice monthly Choral Compline worship service
+- Choral Compline

-- Fund Solas Celtic worship services
+- Solas Celtic service

 - BHWI—empowering homeless women

-- Community Table & Common Cathedral
+- Community Table and Common Cathedral

 - Soup Kitchen